zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 Function name and formal parameters are treated differently: they get the parameters `_Await` and `_Yield` if the left-hand side symbol has them.

 To summarize: Async functions have a `FunctionBody_Await` and non-async functions have a `FunctionBody` (without `_Await`).
+Since we're talking about non-generator functions, both our async example function and our non-async example function are parameterized without `_Yield`.

+Maybe it's hard to remember which one is `FunctionBody` and which `FunctionBody_Await`.
+Is `FunctionBody_Await` for a function where `await` is an identifier, or for a function where `await` is a keyword?

 You can think of the `_Await` parameter meaning "`await` is a keyword".

-Since we're talking about non-generator functions, both our async example function and our non-async example function are parameterized without `_Yield`.
+This approach is also future proof.
+Imagine a new keyword, `blob` being added, but only inside "blobby" functions.
+Non-blobby non-async non-generators would still have `FunctionBody` (without `_Await`, `_Yield` or `_Blob`), exactly like they have now.
+Blobby functions would have a `FunctionBody_Blob`, async blobby functions would have `FunctionBody_Await_Blob` and so on.

 ### Disallowing `await` as an identifier